What is a Pinched Nerve?Conditions

 The spine is made up of vertebrae, discs, joints, muscles, tendons, ligaments and nerves.
 The discs, which contain a gel-like center (nucleus), sit between each vertebra to absorb the shock of our movements.
 When pressure on the discs causes the outer portion of the disc to thin and tear and the nucleus to push outward, it can “pinch” a spinal nerve.
 Pinched nerve symptoms can include pain and numbness or weakness in the arms and legs, depending on the location of the pinched nerve.
 A pinched nerve can happen anywhere along the spine.

-If a pinched nerve is causing you pain that interferes with your ability to do the things you love, the Back Centers of America can help.
-Call 1.844.201.1308 to speak with us out about our innovative and proven pinched nerve treatment options and to get matched with one of our board-certified spine specialists who can provide the personalized care you really need.
+If a pinched nerve is causing you pain that interferes with your ability to do the things you love, then Back Centers of America can help.
+Call [sc name=”patient_phone_number_dash”] to speak with us out about our innovative and proven pinched nerve treatment options and to get matched with one of our board-certified spine specialists who can provide the personalized care you really need.

 Pinched Nerve Causes and Risk Factors